NTX123-456/ETIAssignment2/README.md

 <h1> Concept of Application: Travel Planning Application </h1>

 <h2> Description </h2>
-<p> A simple travel planning application that can assist users in better planning their itinerary, allowing them to make more informed decisions about the country or accommodation they are staying in. </p>
+<p> A simple travel planning application that can assist users in better planning their itinerary, allowing them to make more informed decisions about the country or accommodation they are staying in.
+There are 4 different Microservices, 3 of these microservices have their own seperate database in MYSQL with the exception of the weather update feature utilising a API to display the current weather from the selected country. </p>

 <h2> How to set up </h2>
 <p> 1.
 For this application there are a total of 3 programs to run (open 3 separate terminals and enter "go run [PROGRAM_NAME]" in their own directory to configure):